miguel-guerrero/slingshot/README.md

 Additionaly this project has the following goals:

-- Readability of generated code specially at leaf level-
+- Readability of generated code specially at leaf level
-- Introspection and flexibility
+- Full Introspection and flexibility
-- Ease / brevety of input
+- Ease / brevety of input with focus on leaf level code
 - Readability of input

 # CONTENTS